atifmehmood10/AppiumAutomationDemoProjectPOM/ReadME.md

 ## Test Configuration

 You can customize the test configuration by modifying the `src/main/resources/config.properties` file.
-This file contains parameters like the device name, platform version, app path, and other settings needed for test execution.